neil7057/beach_hut_society/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to see what the site is about.
-        2. As a First Time Visitor, I want to get an indictaion of the types of content.
+        2. As a First Time Visitor, I want to get an indication of the types of content.
         3. As a First Time Visitor, I want to be able to sign up and post.

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to be able to log in and view posts.
-        2. As a Returning Visitor, I wannt to see a list of the latest forum posts.
+        2. As a Returning Visitor, I want to see a list of the latest forum posts.
         3. As a Returning Visitor, I want to be able to view all my posts.

     -   #### Frequent User Goals